pints, pounds, & pâté

 Valet decor at The Drake

-Opening in 1920, The Drake originally stood nearly alone and stalwart on the shores, facing Lake Michigan all by its lonesome, just off of Michigan Avenue.
-The selection of the location was intended to bridge the gap between the residential Gold Coast to the north, and the increasingly commercial Michigan Avenue area, to the south.
+The selection of The Drake's location was intended to bridge the gap between the residential Gold Coast to the north, and the increasingly commercial Michigan Avenue area, to the south.

 A mainstay of Chicago high society from the 1920's through the middle of the 20th century, with its stylish Palm Court and cozy Cape Code Room (allegedly the first "themed" restaurant in the U.S., which has sadly now closed), famous guests included Marilyn Monroe and Joe Dimaggio, Winston Churchill, Princess Grace, Walt Disney, 4 U.S. presidents, and Charles Lindbergh.